mobiletoly/ktor-hexagonal-multimodule/README.md

 ### Example of workflow in modules

 1. User performs HTTP POST request to /addressBookItems to create new AddressBook item.
-This request handled by REST controller in `adapters.routes.AddressBookItemRoute` class.
-JSON payload is deserialized and copied into `ports.provided.addressbook.SaveAddressBookItemRequestDto` data class required by Domain's service.
+This request handled by REST controller in `AddressBookItemRoute` class.
+JSON payload is deserialized and copied into `SaveAddressBookItemRequestDto` data class required by Domain's service.
-2. REST controller calls method `addAddressBookItem(...)` declared by interface `ports.provided.AddressBoookService` (and implemented by **domain** module in `AddressBookServiceImpl` class)
+2. REST controller calls method `addAddressBookItem(...)` declared by interface `ports.output.AddressBoookService` (and implemented by **core** module in `AddressBookServiceImpl` class)
-3. Domain code in class `domain.addressbook.AddressBookServiceImpl` performs business logic related to validating and storing AddressBook item received as DTO object from REST controller.
-At some point of time domain logic requires storing of new item in persistent storage.
+3. Domain code in class `AddressBookServiceImpl` performs business logic related to validating and storing AddressBook item received as DTO object from REST controller.
+At some point of time core logic requires storing of new item in persistent storage.
 Domain code calls method `upsert(...)` (update or insert) declared by interface `AddressBookItemRepository` (and implemented by Adapters code in `AddressBookItemRepositoryDbImpl` class) as well as method `upsert(...)` declared by interface `PostalAddressRepository`.